 - Load large appliances into the truck first.
 Place these at the back of the truck against the wall closest to the cab.
 Keep these appliances upright and covered by a tarp.

 - When loading furniture onto a moving truck, place items such as mattresses, box springs, headboards, couches and table tops upright against the longest wall of the truck.
 Then, cover them with mattress and furniture pads.
 Dissemble bed frames and tables and place them near the table tops or mattresses.

 - After the furniture and larger items are put in the truck, then start loading in the packed boxes.
 Fill in all empty area towards the back of the truck with boxes first and then move forward.
 Put the heavier boxes on the bottom of the stack of boxes and the lighter boxes should be on top.
 Stack the boxes to the ceiling of the truck with keeping like-sized boxes stacked together.

 - Fill in leftover spaces with items that can be used as buffers such as bags of clothing, linens, bedding or pillows.

 - Load the most fragile items last on the truck.

 - When packing, also designate a few boxes as “open first”.
 These boxes would contain items that you would need right away in your new destination such as paper towels, bathroom needs, garbage bags and some tools.

 Sometimes you might just need to move your items into a storage unit.
-Storage World offers a free move-in truck for first-time renters that are moving their items into one of our storage facilities.
+Storage World offers a free move-in truck at participating facilities for first-time renters.
 Find out more about this offer when you rent your storage unit at one of our 3 Atlanta area storage facilities.